DerekSelander/LOLzwagon/README.md

   <br />
   <i>"You know a repo is legit if it has a logo for it"</i>
 </p>
-Are you...
+<h4>Are you...</h4>

 * Looking to get a raise with the least amount of work possible?
 * Having to deal with a superior and explain to them on numerous occassions that it's extremely difficult (if not impossible) to get past 95% of code completion in your repo?
-* In an office argument with the backened team and you want them to learn by example of how good your codebase is compared to theirs?
+* In an office argument with the backened team and want to prove to them that the bug is on their side due to how well tested your code is?

 <h4>IF YOU SAID "YES" TO ANY OF THE ABOVE, THIS REPO IS FOR YOU!</h4>

-This code will neuter all `XCTAssert*`/`XCTestExpectation` functions/methods called on for testing.
+This code will neuter all `XCTAssert*`/`XCTestExpectation` functions/methods called on for testing failures.
 In addition, this dylib will greatly increase the code coverage of all modules which contain code coverage.

 Check them pics out!